 An insurer may request additional information on an unpaid claim but must do so within the first 30 days.
 When the additional information is received, the insurer has 15 days to pay or deny the claim.
 Again, failure to comply with this portion of the act results in the accrual of interest equal to 1% per month of the billed charges.

 Which Insurance Plans Are Covered

 The law applies to fully insured health plans including plans offered by HMOs.
-Plans typically covered include individual or group major medical plans and hospital /surgical policies.
-Organizations such as Third Party Administrators paying claims for fully insured plans must also comply with the new rules.
+Plans typically covered include individual or group major medical plans and hospital /surgical policies and dental plans.
+Organizations such as Third Party Administrators paying claims for fully insured plans must also comply with the act.